jeffknupp/blog/content/2014-03-03-what-is-a-web-framework.md

 categories: python web flask django

-Web applications frameworks, or simply "web frameworks", are the de facto way to build web-enabled applications.
+Web application frameworks, or simply "web frameworks", are the de facto way to build web-enabled applications.
 From simple blogs to complex AJAX-rich applications, every page on the web was created by writing code.
 I've recently found that many developers interested in learning a web framework like Flask or Django